Pamela Geller: Genocide conspiracy theories

 According to a 2013 study of the Srebrenica genocide, Geller “is among the most vociferous revisionists” of the genocide.
 She denies the genocide of Bosniaks in Srebrenica, describing it as the "Srebrenica Genocide Myth."
 She has defended Slobodan Milošević, who died while standing trial for war crimes in the Bosnian War, and denied the existence of Serbian concentration camps.
-She claimed that the 1999 NATO intervention in Kosovo was “in order to pave the way for an Islamic state in the heart of Europe—Kosovo.”
+She claimed that the 1999 NATO intervention in Kosovo was "in order to pave the way for an Islamic state in the heart of Europe—Kosovo."

-She has been critical of the Muslim Rohingya people, who are an ethnic minority in Myanmar that has been subjected to genocide and ethnic cleansing.
-She has blamed the Rohingya for the violence in Myanmar, said that the inhabitants of Myanmar “have every right to be concerned” about the Rohingya, claimed “Muslims are waging jihad in Burma,” accused the Rohingya of “circulating fake pictures,” and directed her readers to a book called The Rohingya Hoax.
+She has been critical of the Muslim Rohingya people, who are an ethnic minority in Myanmar that have been subjected to genocide and ethnic cleansing.
+She has blamed the Rohingya for the violence in Myanmar, said that the inhabitants of Myanmar "have every right to be concerned" about the Rohingya, claimed "Muslims are waging jihad in Burma," accused the Rohingya of "circulating fake pictures," and directed her readers to a book called The Rohingya Hoax.

 She has published articles advancing the false conspiracy theory of a white genocide in South Africa.

 Personal life

 Geller was married to Michael Oshry from 1990 until the couple divorced in 2007.
 She received nearly $4 million in the divorce settlement.
 Michael died of a heart attack in 2008.
 As part of his life-insurance policy, his daughters gained $5 million.
 Pamela and Michael had four daughters: Claudia, Jackie, Olivia, and Margo Oshry.
 The four of them are social media influencers, running the Girl With No Job account on Instagram, and a Facebook Live/YouTube show called The Morning Toast.

-She lives in Hewlett, New York and Sutton Place, New York.
+She lives in Hewlett, New York, and Sutton Place, New York.